planetlabs/planet-client-python/docs/cli/cli-orders.md

 ## Tools with orders

-Now we'll dive into the variety of ways to customize your order.
+Now we’ll dive into the variety of ways to customize your order.
 These can all be combined with all the commands listed above.

 ### Clipping